Grabovica massacre: Murders

 Grabovica was a village inhabited by Croats.
 It had been under ARBiH control since May 1993 and the relationship between the residents of Grabovica and the ARBiH soldiers who were stationed there was good and, as there was no other accommodation available for the arriving troops, they were supposed to be posted with the inhabitants of the village.
 The reputation of the arriving troops of the 9th and 10th Brigades was bad, because of "criminal and uncontrolled" elements within.
 According to ICTY, the evidence showed that members of both brigades not only demonstrated a lack of discipline, but also committed different forms of misappropriation (thefts etc.) The Trial Chamber noted in this respect the testimony of the 1st Corps Commander, Vahid Karavelić, who, while knowing of breaches of discipline and previous behaviour of members of these brigades, said that it never occurred to him that they might commit atrocities against civilians in Grabovica.

 With the arrival of the unit of the 9th Brigade acts of violence began to occur.
-Throughout the night of 8 September, shooting was heard in the village.
+Throughout the night of 8 September, shooting was heard in the village, as Bosniak soldiers went house to house, murdering civilians.
+None of the victims were able-bodied men, but were all women and the elderly, the oldest being an 87-year old man, while the youngest victim was a four-year old girl.

 The ICTY established that by the early afternoon of 9 September, a number of inhabitants had been murdered by members of the ARBiH units present in Grabovica at the time.
 The ICTY Trial Chamber found that it has been established beyond reasonable doubt that 13 inhabitants (Pero Marić, Dragica Marić, Ivan Zadro, Matija Zadro, Mladen Zadro, Ljubica Zadro, Mladenka Zadro, Josip Brekalo, Martin Marić, Živko Drežnjak, Ljuba Drežnjak, Ivan Mandić and Ilka Miletić), taking no active part in the hostilities, were murdered by members of the 9th Brigade and unidentified members of the ARBiH on 8 or 9 September 1993.
 The Trial Chamber found that the Prosecution failed to prove beyond reasonable doubt that 14 persons listed in the indictment were killed by members of the ARBiH in Grabovica at the time relevant for the Grabovica case.
 The Trial Chamber noted that during trial, six of the alleged victims listed in the indictment were withdrawn.

+Other sources state a higher death toll of 33 civilians killed by ARBiH.

 Investigation

-After the information about the murders had reached Sarajevo, the ARBiH started investigation about the crimes committed.
+After the information about the murders had reached Sarajevo, the ARBiH started investigating the crimes.
 The 6th Corps Security Service, the Military Police Battalion of the 6th Corps and the Military Police of the 44th Brigade, which was located in Jablanica, were involved in the investigation into the events in Grabovica.
 The Chief of Security of the ARBiH Main Staff Jusuf Jašarević was informed of the results of their investigations.
 The ICTY found that based on the evidence, it could not be concluded that Sefer Halilović had the material ability to punish the perpetrators of the crimes committed in Grabovica.